How could relaxation help me?

-- Read a book or a magazine, even if it is only for a few minutes.
+- Read a book or a magazine, even if it’s only for a few minutes.

-- Run yourself a bath, watch a film, play with your pet or try out a new recipe.
+- Run yourself a bath, watch a film, play with a pet or try out a new recipe.

 Focus on your breathing

-Learning to breathe more deeply can make you feel a lot calmer and increase your sense of wellbeing.
+Learning to breathe more deeply can help you feel a lot calmer.

 - Breathe in through your nose and out through your mouth.
 Try to keep your shoulders down and relaxed, and place your hand on your stomach – it should rise as you breathe in and fall as you breathe out.

-- Count as you breathe – start by counting to 4 as you breathe in, and again to 4 as you breathe out, then work out what is comfortable for you.
+- Count as you breathe.
+Start by counting ‘one, two, three, four’ as you breathe in and ‘one, two, three, four’ as you breathe out.
+Try to work out what’s comfortable for you.

 Listen to music